 Designing app features that connects you to the physical store

-Several new In-Store app features were introduced (and are still in the works) that was built on my recommended UX.
-In-Store Maps is an example.
+Several new In-Store app features were introduced (and are still in the works) that were built with my user flows and interactions.
+Examples displayed in cluse In-Store Maps, Contextual Product Recommendations, and Buy Online Quick Pickup In Store.

-Redesign the iOS App’s In-Store Guide.
-That will streamline the layout and introduces new features to connect the app customer to the store.
+Redesign Bloomingdale’s iOS App’s In-Store Guide in order to streamline the layout and introduces new features to connect the app customer to the store.

 I collaborated with several cross-functional Product, Marketing, and iOS engineering teams to gather business requirements, ideate on several iterative wireframe and user-flow solutions, and understand how to work within the underlying code stack to propose updates.